 Hit it on accident?
 All good.
 WordPress has a fail-safe for you!
 Clicking “move to trash” does just that – it moves it to your trash!
 From there, you can restore it and bring it back or you can click “delete permanently” and delete it from your website completely.

 How to add a page to your main navigation

 Now, you might be asking yourself “I just published a page, where is it?”
 Well, currently the only way people can access your page is if you copy the permalink you build and send it directly to them, or if they happen to find it when doing a Google search.

-Due to this, you might want to place your newly built page to your main menu at the top of your website.
+Due to this, you might want to place your newly built page on your main menu at the top of your website.

-To do this, you are going to go to your Dashboard and search on the left hand side for “Appearance”.
+To do this, you are going to go to your Dashboard and search on the left-hand side for “Appearance”.
 Once you find that, search the submenu until you find “Menus”.
-Click on “Menus” and there you will see your menus that your developer built for you on your website.
+Click on “Menus” and there you will see the menus that your developer built for you on your website.